nlatham1999/go-agent/pkg/model/doc.md

     Shape     string  // Shape of the link
     Thickness float64 // Thickness of the link
-    TieMode   TieMode // Tie mode of the link

     Size       int         // Size of the link
     Label      interface{} // Label of the link